Azure/bicep-types-az/generated/securityinsights/microsoft.securityinsights/2025-03-01/types.md

 ## FusionAlertRuleTemplateProperties
 ### Properties
-* **alertRulesCreatedByTemplateCount**: int: the number of alert rules that were created by this template
+* **alertRulesCreatedByTemplateCount**: int: The number of alert rules that were created by this template
 * **createdDateUTC**: string (ReadOnly): The time that this alert rule template has been added.
 * **description**: string: The description of the alert rule template.
 * **displayName**: string: The display name for alert rule template.